 Checking for Water in Your Fuel Tank

 By now most boaters are aware of the headaches that can be caused by ethanol-blended gasoline (E10), chief among them excess water accumulation in the fuel.
-This in turn can lead to “phase separation,” where the water-ethanol mix settles to the bottom of the tank, while the octane-depleted fuel sits on top.
+This, in turn, can lead to “phase separation,” in which the water-ethanol mix settles to the bottom of the tank, while the octane-depleted fuel sits on top.
 Even if the water level isn’t high enough to reach the fuel intake, the low-octane gas can cause engine problems, such as rough or inconsistent running.

-The best way to check for water in the gas tank is to remove the fuel line to the fuel-water separating filter and pump at least a liter of gas into a clear container.
-(You will need to install a primer bulb ahead of the filter to do this.)
+The best way to check for water in the gas tank is to remove the fuel line to the fuel-water separating filter and pump at least a liter of gas into a clear container (you will need to install a primer bulb ahead of the filter to do this).
 Allow the gas to sit for several minutes then check to see if any water has settled to the bottom.
-If the fluid is uniformly yellowish in color, you’re probably OK.
+If the fluid is uniformly yellow or amber in color, you’re probably OK.
 If the fluid is clear, make sure that the entire jar is not full of water!

 Another way to check for water is to remove the inspection port on the top of your gas tank, where the sending unit is installed.
 Apply an alcohol-formulated, water-detecting paste (e.g., Kolor Kut Modified Water Finding Paste or MDR 566 Water Probe Indicator) on the end of a wooden dowel and lower it to the bottom of the fuel tank.
 If water is present at the bottom of the tank, the paste should change color, although some marine service professionals warn that this method is not always reliable.